Arpitaabhange01/VisionX/README.md

 - 🔍 Upload any image and get instant predictions
 - 🧠 CNN model trained on CIFAR-10 dataset
 - 📊 Confidence score and class-wise performance metrics
-- 🎨 Lottie animations for engaging UI
-- 📁 Clean layout with no sidebar clutter

 ---